technomancy/paredit-screencast/outline.markdown

 ## 5. Other Languages

-    [TODO: example]
+    Open concourse.js
+    M-x paredit-mode
+    [1, 2, 3].map()
+    Point over 2
+    C-k
+    insert: 4

 While paredit-mode was designed to work with Lisp languages, it can be used in others as well.
 It works with most modes based on cc-mode (including espresso-mode for Javascript), but there are problems with js2-mode.
 It also works in ruby-mode.
-The list modification commands don't expect list elements to need commas between them, so this causes some problems.
+The list modification commands don't expect list elements to need commas between them, so this is not ideal.
 Other than that, the functionality it provides is quite helpful.

 ## 6. Installation and Enabling